dwyl/style-guide/README.md

 ["Semantic Linefeed"](https://rhodesmill.org/brandon/2012/one-sentence-per-line)
 rule
 (or "one thought per line")
-whereby we line-break each time there is a "though joining word" such as "and", "or", "but", "therefore", "because", etc. thus our sentences are
+whereby we insert a break each time there is a "though joining word" such as "and", "or", "but", "therefore", "because", etc. thus our sentences are short and broken out by meaning.

 #### Example 💡